-Children and teenagers who are under 16 (18 if disabled) are considered to be privately fostered if they live with someone who is not a close relative for 28 consecutive days or more.
+Children and teenagers under the age of 16 (or 18, if disabled) are considered to be privately fostered if they live with someone who is not a close relative, for 28 consecutive days or more.

-The law states that carers and parents must notify the children's services department of any private fostering before the arrangement begins.
-If the arrangement has already begun then you must notify us immediately.
+The law states that parents and carers must notify Wiltshire Council's children's services department of any private fostering before the arrangement begins.
+If the arrangement has already begun we must be notified immediately.
 You will then be contacted by a social worker who will visit and discuss the arrangements with you.
 Children's services must make sure the child is safe, healthy and happy, and offer support and advice to private foster carers and parents where needed.

 - Children sent to this country, for education or health care, by parents who live overseas

-- A teenager living with a friend's family because they don't get on with their own family or due to other family circumstances
+- A teenager living with a friend's family because they do not get on with their own family, or due to any other family circumstances

 - Children living with a friend's family because their parents' study or work involves unsociable hours, which make it difficult to use ordinary day care or after-school care